Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy

-Tools that use outcome probabilities to identify contextuality already exist, but the contextual connection has a straightforward interpretation of the Markov kernels.
-There is more space for exploring the relationship of this dynamic with $1$-contextuality.
-The role of singular paths has to erase contextual behaviors should be better explored, to perhaps enable a concept that identifies contextuality under necessary and sufficient conditions.
-A known problem with the presented formalism is that the use of group structure isn't natural to relate measures, implying violations in the characterization of contextuality \cite{montanhano2021contextuality}.
+Tools to identify contextuality already exist, but the contextual connection has a straightforward interpretation and a visual appeal.
+There are many paths for exploring the relationship of this dynamic with $1$-contextuality.
+The role that singular paths, paths with Markov kernels that present singularity, have in erasing contextual behaviors should be better explored, enabling a concept that identifies contextuality under necessary and sufficient conditions.
+For this, other ways to extract holonomy will be necessary, especially one that is more general than an algebraic group.
+The known problem of using group structure, since it is not natural when handling probabilities, implies violations in the characterization of contextuality \cite{montanhano2021contextuality}.

-Finally, it also allows us to imagine the role of higher holonomy groups in $n$-contextuality.
-For disturbing models, the codification of extended contextuality in transition functions and its role in the holonomy group culminated in a beautiful result that deserves future attention, as the natural $0$-contextuality.
-But one must be aware that, besides the group structure violates the natural description of the probabilistic measure, the $\mathcal{C}$ can be more complicated than a simplicial complex construction.
+To conclude, a generalization that exposes the role of higher holonomy groups in $n$-contextuality is a more challenging but more rewarding path.
+It would allow a general study of the hierarchy, its topological dependence, and the characterization of contextuality.
+For disturbing models, the codification of extended contextuality in transition functions and its role in the holonomy group deserves future attention.
+This path will likely require a categorical construction \cite{Karvonen_2019}, which could allow the study of non-trivial measurable bundles and the exact data one loses when studying the frame bundles and holonomy.